quillahava/komikku/.gitlab/issue_templates/bug.md

   Please provide steps to reproduce the issue.
 If it's a graphical issue please attach screenshots.

+# Debugging information

+Please paste here information available in About ⇨ Troubleshooting ⇨ Debugging Information

+## Alternatively with older versions (<= 0.41.0)

-# Which version of Komikku did you encounter the bug in?
+### Which version of Komikku did you encounter the bug in?

- - [ ] I run it from sources.
-If you run Komikku from source please provide the git revision via e.g. by running ``git log -1 --pretty=oneline`` and pasting the output below.
-Also indicate whether you run it from the command line or with GNOME Builder.

- - [ ] I used a Flatpak package.
-Please provide the version number.
+ - [ ] I used a Flatpak package

- - [ ] I used a distribution package (e.g. Arch, Fedora, GNU Guix, …).
-Please provide the version number.
+ - [ ] I used a distribution package (e.g. Arch, Fedora, GNU Guix, …)

 ```
   Komikku Version:
 ```

-# What windowing system are you running Komikku on?
+### What windowing system are you running Komikku on?

 You can obtain the windowing system used by running ``echo $WAYLAND_DISPLAY``.
 If wayland-0 is returned, you are running Wayland.
 Otherwise, you are running X11.